FlavorlessQuark/Mage_Portal/README.md

 **[LeetCode][1]**

 -  Here will be stored the LeetCode exercises I have completed, from August 21st 2020 onwards

+**[Project Euler][24]**

+- Project Euler problems.
+I don't do them often | Been trying to make a good prime generator... easier said than done.

 ## Graphics & sandbox